MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-idp-okta.md

 ---
-title: Deploy Conditional Access App Control for any web app using Okta
+title: Classic portal -  Deploy Conditional Access App Control for any web app using Okta
-description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for any web app using Okta as the identity provider. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for any web app using Okta as the identity provider. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Deploy Conditional Access App Control for any web app using Okta as the identity provider (IdP)
+# Classic portal: Deploy Conditional Access App Control for any web app using Okta as the identity provider (IdP)

 [!INCLUDE [Banner for top of topics](includes/banner.md)]